diefans/pypare/README.rst

       Run a simple pypi caching proxy.

     Options:
-      -p, --port INTEGER         The port to run the server  [default: 3141] -h, --host TEXT            The server host IP.  [default: 0.0.0.0] -c, --cache-dir DIRECTORY  The cache directory, where files are stored.
+      -p, --port INTEGER          The port to run the server  [default: 3141] -h, --host TEXT             The server host IP.  [default: 0.0.0.0] -b, --base-path PATH        The base path for this application.  [default:
+                                  /pypi]
+      -c, --cache-root DIRECTORY  The cache directory, where files are stored.
                                   [default: ~/.cache/pypare]
       --cache-timeout INTEGER     The age of metatdata, when it will be refreshed.
                                   [default: 86400]
       --plugin LIST               A plugin in pkg_resources notation to load.
       --help                      Show this message and exit.

 Run from virtual environment: